UndeadZed/Equus/README.md

 this model is based on Nvidia's End-to-End Deep Learning for Self-Driving Cars which you can check from [here](https://developer.nvidia.com/blog/deep-learning-self-driving-cars/)

-this was also inspired by [Murtaza Hassan's](https://github.com/murtazahassan/Neural-Networks-Self-Driving-Car-Raspberry-Pi) project on the same topic
+this was also inspired by [Murtaza Hassan's](https://github.com/murtazahassan/Neural-Networks-Self-Driving-Car-Raspberry-Pi) project on a similar subject

 # Screenshots
 I tested it in 2 maps to see how well the model generalized

 [![Screenshot-1.png](https://i.postimg.cc/C5CBnQX6/Screenshot-3.png)](https://postimg.cc/sGXDtwVp)

-Aparently it did generalize well although it wasn't as good as it was in the initial map
+Apparently it did generalize well although it wasn't as good as it was in the initial map

 [![Screenshot-2.png](https://i.postimg.cc/wvXTws21/Screenshot-4.png)](https://postimg.cc/ftbNLy6s)